Frequently Asked Questions about Plastic Bag and Film Plastics Recycling

 Poly-Pak Industries, Inc.

-Are stores responsible for ensuring that plastic bags are properly recycled?
+Are stores responsible for ensuring that film plastics are properly recycled?

-How can stores ensure that plastic bags are recycled?
+How can stores ensure that film plastics are recycled?

 Stores should contact their waste/recycling hauler to get assurances that plastic bags are properly handled and recycled.

-Would using bags as a fuel source qualify under this law as recycling?
+Would using film plastics as a fuel source qualify under this law as recycling?

 No. In New York State, recycling does not include conversion to energy.
 Therefore, incorporating plastic bags into fuel products will not qualify as recycling under this law.

-If I bring my bags back for recycling, does that mean I am getting used bags at the check out?
+If I bring my film plastics back for recycling, does that mean I am getting used bags at the check out?

-No. All plastic bags collected in this program will be sent to a recycling facility to be manufactured into a new product like composite lumber, trash can liners or new plastic bags.
+No. All film plastics collected in this program will be sent to a recycling facility to be manufactured into a new product like composite lumber, trash can liners or new plastic bags.

-I think my store is covered by the law, but there are no collection bins for plastic bags.
+I think my store is covered by the law, but there are no collection bins for film plastics.
 What should I do?

-If plastic bag collection containers are not available in a regulated store, please email DEC at firstname.lastname@example.org or call (518) 402-8706.
+If film plastics collection containers are not available in a regulated store, please email DEC at firstname.lastname@example.org or call (518) 402-8706.
+Please provide the store name, street address and city.